ten-protocol/go-ten/docs/wallet-extension/wallet-extension.md

 3. Sign in to MetaMask and add the Obscuro Testnet network following the instructions [here](/wallet-extension/configure-metamask.html)

 4. At this stage, no viewing key has been set up.
 The enclave will refuse to respond to sensitive RPC requests such as `eth_getBalance`, `eth_call` and `eth_getTransactionReceipt`.
 As a result, your balance in MetaMask will not be accurately updated until you have a viewing key.

 5. Visit `http://localhost:3000/viewingkeys/` to generate a new viewing key, and sign the viewing key when prompted by MetaMask.
-Responses to sensitive RPC requests will be now be encrypted with the viewing key and decrypted automatically by the wallet extension.
+Responses to sensitive RPC requests will now be encrypted with the viewing key and decrypted automatically by the wallet extension.
 Your balance in MetaMask will now display a testnet balance of `1000000` (you may need to switch to another network and back again to force MetaMask to refresh the balance).

-    * Viewing keys are ephemeral.
-A new viewing key must be created each time the wallet extension is started.
+Once a viewing key is generated it will be persisted across restarts of the wallet extension, saved in the user home space under `~/.obscuro/wallet_extension_persistence`.

 # Auditing the source